neelabhsinha/gatech-cs-7641-project-page/index.md

 FIFA World Cup happens once in four years with 32 participating teams.
 First, 8 groups are created with 4 teams each.
 In every group, each team plays the other once.
 3 points are given to the winner, 0 to the loser, and 1 point each is awarded to the teams in case of a draw.
 After this, top 2 teams from each group qualify for the knockout stages.From the knockout the tournament trasnforms into single-death elimination mode.

-In this work, we predict the FIFA World Cup matches and suggest an ideal grouping of teams for a balanced tournament using past match results and rankings.
+In this work, we predict the FIFA World Cup matches and attempt to propose a method to generate ideal grouping of teams for a balanced tournament using past match results and rankings which can be used to faciliate a tournament end-to-end.
 In summary, we use the data to generate and extract relevant features, and then use multiple supervised techniques to predict winner of a match.
 We implement multiple algorithms and do a thorough comparison of each of them.
 Apart from real data, we also explore creating fictitious matches and use semi-supervised learning in an attempt to improve the models.
 Alongside match predictions, we also use unsupervised clustering techniques to create groups that can facilitate a good tournament.
 Through these two processes, we create an end-to-end tool that can take in participating teams, build groups, predict results of matches and ultimately, predict a complete tournament.

 # 2. Related Work

-The problem of predicting game outcomes especially in Football (also called Soccer in North America) is usually handled as a classification problem [4],[6].
+The problem of predicting game outcomes especially in Football (also called Soccer in North America) is usually handled as a classification problem [4] [6].
 Techniques ranging from logistic regression [4] to RNN/Deep Learning [6] have been employed for this task.
-Furthermore the problem of outcome prediction is very similar across other team sports [1],[3].
+Furthermore the problem of predicting outcome of a match is also extensible other team sports [1],[3] given usage of appropriate features.
 A comprehensive survey of the use of techniques across the various sports is described in [3].

 # 3. Method Overview